By Sonya Walton, Economic Inclusion Vice President, Messer Construction Co.

 In closing, I encourage all involved with the process to take bold steps to prove your mettle.
 Identify and seize these opportunities to successfully grow and diversify the construction industry.

-Sonya Walton is the Director of Economic Inclusion for Messer Construction Co., ranked #8 in the country for Supplier Diversity by DiversityInc.
+Sonya Walton is the Economic Inclusion Vice President for Messer Construction Co., ranked #8 in the country for Supplier Diversity by DiversityInc.
 Sonya is a strong advocate of minority- and women-owned businesses, and for the past sixteen years has successfully implemented economic inclusion and supplier diversity programs in both the public and private sectors.
 Her efforts have contributed to the success of exceeding inclusion goals for major capital improvement projects throughout the Midwest.

 Learn more about Messer’s Economic Inclusion mission at https://www.messer.com/about/economic-inclusion/.